gamemanual0/gm0/source/docs/hardware-basics/tips-and-tricks.rst

   make sure the screw you are using is not longer than the depth of the threaded hole - otherwise, the screw will hit the bottom of the hole and you will be unable to tighten it properly.

-  This situation commonly happens when attaching parts to a t-slot :term:`extrusion <Extrusion>` (Misumi, REV, goBILDA's goRAIL) - if the screw is too long, it will hit the bottom of the slot, and no matter how hard you try, you won't get a tight connection.
+  This situation commonly happens when attaching parts to a :term:`t-slot extrusion <Extrusion>` (Misumi, REV, goBILDA's goRAIL) - if the screw is too long, it will hit the bottom of the slot, and no matter how hard you try, you won't get a tight connection.
 Another case when this situation arises  is when using attachment blocks where two screw holes